yhygao/UTNet/README.md

 Feel free to try other combinations of the hyperparameter like base_chan, reduce_size and num_blocks in each level etc. to trade off between capacity and efficiency to fit your own tasks and datasets.

 #### TransUNet
 We borrow code from the original TransUNet repo and fit it into our training framework.
+If you want to use pre-trained weight, please download from the [original repo](https://github.com/Beckschen/TransUNet).
 The configuration is not parsed by command line, so if you want change the configuration of TransUNet, you need change it inside the train_deep.py.
 ```
 python train_deep.py -m TransUNet -u EXP_NAME --data_path YOUR_OWN_PATH --gpu 0
 ```